CSIRT-MU/writeups/docs/content/blog/escl.md

 Different vendors use different ports for eSCL.
 The most common ones are[^2]:

 - Most of vendors 80, 443
-- Kyocera 9090/9095, 9091/9096
+- Kyocera 9090, 9095, 9091, 9096
 - Konica Minolta 8081, 8082
-- Toshiba 80/1080, 443/10443
+- Toshiba 80, 1080, 443, 10443

-We have also observed devices responding both on HTTP and 631 (IPP) ports, so banning only HTTP may not be sufficient.
+We have also observed devices responding both on HTTP and 631 (IPP) ports, so banning only the ports above may not be sufficient.

 To see if a device supports eSCL, you can check the following URL: